mojski/button-shop/README.md

 # Button Shop - visualize web store statistics in grafana dashboard

-A brilliant inventor developed a machine for making buttons.
-In his online store, he sells tons of buttons in three colors: red, green and blue. but in hurry days he wants to plan their work.
-Hee needs to visualise how many order they have to process to adjust future button production and packing machines.
+A brilliant inventor has developed a machine for making buttons.
+In his online store, he sells tons of buttons in three colors: red, green, and blue.
+On busy days, he wants to plan his work efficiently.
+He needs to visualize how many orders they have to process to adjust future button production and packing machine operations.

 ### Dashboard